 Settlement derivatives arise from copper tolling and molybdenum concentrate sales contracts where amounts receivable vary based on the underlying commodity prices.
-Accordingly, settlement receivables contain embedded derivatives and are classified as fair value through profit and loss ("FVTPL") and are recorded at each reporting period based on quoted commodity prices up to the date of final pricing.
+Accordingly, settlement receivables contain embedded derivatives and are classified as FVTPL and are recorded at each reporting period based on quoted commodity prices up to the date of final pricing.
 Changes in fair value are recorded through profit and loss and shown as a separate component of revenue.